 T&M Workflow

-Step 1 - The foreman, field supervisor, or project manager with appropriate permissions creates a T&M ticket using the mobile app.
-The ticket includes estimated costs for labor, materials, and equipment.
+Step 1 - The foreman, field supervisor, or project manager with appropriate permissions creates a T&M ticket using the mobile app with an estimate of crew members and time required.
+They can also add cost estimates for labor, materials, and equipment, where applicable.

-Step 2 - The subcontractor's project manager reviews the ticket, makes any necessary adjustments, and submits it for further processing.
+Step 2 - The subcontractor's project manager reviews the ticket, makes any necessary adjustments, adds or revises the cost estimates, sets it as billable or non-billable, and submits it for further processing.

 - If the estimated value is within the allowed thresholds, the ticket is automatically approved and made available to the field team for execution.